The Allman Brothers Band: Later years (1997–2014)

 The group recruited Oteil Burbridge of the Aquarium Rescue Unit to replace Woody on bass, and Jack Pearson on guitar.
 Concerns arose over the increasing loudness of Allman Brothers shows, which were largely centered on Betts.
 Pearson, struggling with tinnitus, left as a result following the 1999 Beacon run.
 Trucks phoned his nephew, Derek Trucks, to join the band for their thirtieth anniversary tour.
 Trucks was very young, at age 20, and younger than any of the original members when the band formed.
 "It was an honor to be part of such a great institution from the start," said Derek Trucks.
 "When I first got the gig, I was just trying to maintain the spirit of the whole thing while hopefully bringing some fire to it, hoping to hold up my end while also expressing my own voice."
 The Beacon run in 2000, captured on Peakin' at the Beacon, was ironically considered among the band's worst performances; an eight-show spring tour led to even more strained relations in the group.
 "It had ceased to be a band—everything had to be based around what Dickey was playing," said Allman.
 Anger boiled over within the group towards Betts, which led to all original members sending him a letter, informing him of their intentions to tour without him for the summer.

 All involved contend that the break was temporary, but Betts responded by hiring a lawyer and suing the group, which led to a permanent divorce.
 "I had no idea that I would be snapped out of the picture.
 I thought it was cruel and impersonal," said Betts.
-Allman was finally sober and felt more miserable shows with Betts would be a waste of time.
+Allman was finally sober and felt that more miserable shows with Betts would be a waste of time.
 Betts later received a cash settlement, which is subject to a confidentiality agreement; he went on to record new music with a new band.
 Jimmy Herring joined the band for the summer tour, where the band fought negative press; fans contended that attending shows by an Allman Brothers Band without Betts was pointless.
 Herring exited shortly after the tour, as he felt guilty that he would replace Betts.
 That August, former bassist Allen Woody was found dead in a hotel room in New York.
 Warren Haynes set up a benefit show for his former bandmate, which featured the Allman Brothers Band.
 With Derek Trucks unavailable, he sat in for the set.
 In 2001, Haynes rejoined the band for their Beacon run: "It was my first time with the band in four years and it was very comfortable," he remarked.